 Since 1924, the Macy's Thanksgiving Parade has been the official kick-off to the holiday season.
 Each year, more than 50 million TV viewers joined by 3.5 million people in New York City attend or tune in for this beloved event through Manhattan.
-After a televised-only display in 2020, this year the parade is back on the streets and will air on NBC on Thursday, November 25 from 9 am-12 pm in all time zones.
+This year the parade is back on the streets and will air on NBC on Thursday, November 24 from 9 am-12 pm in all time zones.
 The parade will take place along a 2.5-mile route from West 77th Street & Central Park West to Macy's Herald Square.
-Great views can be found along Central Park West from West 7th to West 61st Streets, and along 6th Avenue from West 59th to West 38th Streets.
+Great views can be found along Central Park West from West 77th to West 61st Streets, and along 6th Avenue from West 59th to West 38th Streets.

 Originally known as Macy's Christmas Parade, this event was started by Macy's employees and featured animals from the Central Park Zoo.
 Employees and professional entertainers dressed in vibrant costumes to march from 145th Street in Harlem to Macy's flagship store on 34th Street.
 That very first parade was such a success that Macy's declared it an annual event.
 More than 250,000 people attended the inaugural parade!